 - Capacity: 2 people

-- Soft foam handles are comfortable easy to grip
+- Soft foam handles are comfortable and easy to grip

 - Can crease after heavy use; may not last several seasons

-Get the Flexible Flyer snow sled at Amazon or Farm & Fleet.
+Get the Flexible Flyer snow sled at Amazon or Blain’s Farm & Fleet.

-On the side, there are two pairs of handle holes, as well as a pull-rope tied to the front.
-This sled measures 35 by 17 by 5 inches and can fit up to two adults.
+On the side, there are two pairs of handle holes as well as a pull rope tied to the front.
+This sled is 35 inches long by 17 inches wide by 5 inches high and can fit up to two small adults.

 - Material: Plastic